-Exterior view of the building formerly occupied by the Ohio Archeological and Historical Society, now the Ohio Historical Society, at 15th Avenue and High Street in Columbus, Ohio, 1931.
+Exterior view of the building formerly occupied by the Ohio Archeological and Historical Society, now the Ohio History Connection, at 15th Avenue and High Street in Columbus, Ohio, 1931.

-The Ohio State Archaeological and Historical Society was formed in 1885.
-It was a predecessor of the present Ohio Historical Society.
 The Ohio State Archaeological and Historical Society was not the first attempt to establish a state historical society in Ohio.
-The first attempt to create a historical society to document Ohio's history occurred on February 1, 1822, when the state legislature enacted an act creating the Historical Society of Ohio.
+The first attempt to create an organization to document Ohio's history occurred on February 1, 1822, when the state legislature approved an act creating the Historical Society of Ohio.
 This society only held one meeting and included such Ohio dignitaries as Jeremiah Morrow and Duncan McArthur.
 In 1831, the Ohio legislature directed Benjamin Tappan to establish the Historical and Philosophical Society of Ohio.
 This organization held meetings in Columbus, and its participants actively documented Ohio's past.
-Unfortunately by the late 1830s, interest in the society declined.
+Unfortunately, by the late 1830s interest in the society declined.
 A principal reason for this was the Panic of 1837 and the difficult economic times that accompanied it.
 Between 1841 and 1848, members convened meetings only twice.

 In a meeting held in 1848, Salmon P. Chase suggested that the Historical and Philosophical Society of Ohio move from Columbus to Cincinnati.
-Cincinnati had a larger population, and hopefully its residents would be more willing to participate in the organization.
-The society merged its collections with that of the Cincinnati Historical Society.
+Cincinnati had a larger population, and the hope was that its residents would be more willing to participate in the organization.
+The society merged its collection with that of the Cincinnati Historical Society.
 Together, the organizations prospered.
 By 1874, the Historical and Philosophical Society of Ohio had more than seventeen thousand books in its library and enjoyed an endowment of more than eight thousand dollars.